 Q: Can you desensitize me to any food?

-A: At this time, we are only offering OIT for peanut allergy.
+A: At this time, we are only offering OIT for milk and peanut allergy.
 We hope to offer OIT for additional foods in the future.

 Q: What are the restrictions while on OIT?

 A: Exercise must be avoided for 2 hours after each and every dose.
 Children must also be observed for at least 1 hour after the dose, therefore, we strongly recommend you give the dose in the morning or just after school, and NOT at nighttime.
 The daily doses must be given 21-27 hours apart and it is extremely important to not skip or miss any doses.

 A: While there isn’t a specific minimum age, OIT is best suited for school-age children and older.
 If the patient is a child, she/he must be mature enough to understand what we are attempting to do, and to not consume the allergic food except as specified under the program.